openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func keys(): EquatableCollection<K>
 ```

-Function: Returns all keys in the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), stored in a Keys container.
+Functionality: Returns all keys in the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), storing them in a Keys container.

 Return Value: